ekropotkin/zabbix-api/README.md

 ----

-php version
+php version 7

    Fixed, works fine with Zabbix [2.2 to 4.0]

 ----

-Java version: full Eclipse project, works fine
+Java version: full Eclipse project, looks like it works

    based on https://github.com/hengyunabc/zabbix-api